martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/introduction.lagda.md

 This will be the subject of future handouts.

-## Proofs as (functional) programs

-Notice that we didn't write a *proof*, in the usual mathematical sense, of the statement

-> for any type `A` and any list `xs`, we have that `rev xs = reverse xs`.

-We instead wrote a *program* of type

-> {A : Type} (xs : List A) → rev xs ≡ reverse xs

-This is precisely the point of "propositions as types": proofs become functional programs.
-You may not know a lot (or even anything) about proofs, but you certainly know a lot about functional programming.
-The interpretation of logical statements as types allows you to apply your expertise as a functional programmer to write (rigorous) proofs checked by the computer.

-> If your Agda program compiles without errors, your proof, written as a program, is correct!

-The computer checks your proof for you.
-A proof is nothing but a functional program.

-## Is Agda unique in being able to express both programs and logical statements?

-No, for example, there are also [Coq](https://coq.inria.fr/) and [Lean](https://leanprover.github.io/) among many others.

 ## Agda manual

 Please study the [Agda manual](https://agda.readthedocs.io/en/latest/) as a complement to these lecture notes.